PrivateAIM/documentation/src/guide/deployment/node-registration.md

 ![Hub Crypto](/images/ui_images/hub_crypto.png)

 Navigate to the "Crypto" tab and click on the "Generate" button at the bottom of the window.
 A public and private key pair will be generated.
-The user should copy the contents of the "PrivateKey" section to a new file on the server which is deploying the FLAME Node and name it `private_key.pem`.
+The user should copy the contents of the "PrivateKey" section to a **local file and save it**.
+We will need this key during installation and will no longer be accessible in your browser after you navigate away from the Crypto tab.

 ::: tip
 Be sure to include the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` sections when copying the private